DFong298/algos-plus/QuakeIII Inverse Square Root/FastInverseSqrt.md

 # Fast Inverse Square Root

-In computer graphics (video games especially), programs will use inverse square roots to compute angles of incidence, relfection, lighting, and shading.
+In computer graphics (video games especially), programs will use inverse square roots to compute angles of incidence, reflection, lighting, and shading.
 This operation is repeated millions of times to simulate an environment.
 But this poses a problem; divison and square roots are slow operations at a low level.
 However, the developers of Quake III Arena (1999) came up with a way to approximate the inverse square root of 32-bit floating point numbers, with an error of at most one percent.
 Although this algorithm is not used anymore due to technological advances, it is still an interesting algorithm to consider.
 The following code is the implementation of this algorithm, with the original code and comments included.

 ```C
 float q_rsqrt(float number)